Research

 CellProfiler Analyst: Machine learning for high-content screenscellmosaic

 We launched and led the open-source CellProfiler Analyst project for 16 years.
 It helps biologists to train supervised machine learning algorithms to identify complex phenotype in high-throughput microscopy experiments.
-Since 2021, the Cimini lab is leading development (CellProfiler Analyst site).
+Since 2021, the Cimini lab is leading development (CellProfiler Analyst site) and working on Piximi to enable this kind of analysis using deep learning in a web browser.

 Quantifying dynamic phenotypes